Job Opportunities

 The VA announced in September 2008 that it would manage the new benefit itself instead of hiring an outside contractor after protests by veteran’s organizations and the American Federation of Government Employees.
 Veterans Affairs Secretary James B. Peake stated that although it was “unfortunate that we will not have the technical expertise from the private sector,” the VA “can and will deliver the benefits program on time.”[36]

-enrollment periods.
-In this case if the veteran is full-time, and his or her maximum BAH rate is $1500 per month, then he or she will receive (13/30)x$1500 = $650 for the end of the first period of enrollment, then the veteran will receive (10/30)x$1500 = $500 for the beginning of the second period of enrollment.
+The 2010 law also includes enrollment periods.
+In this case if the veteran is full-time, and the maximum BAH rate is $1500 per month, then the veteran will receive (13/30)x$1500 = $650 for the end of the first period of enrollment, then the veteran will receive (10/30)x$1500 = $500 for the beginning of the second period of enrollment.
 Effectively, the change in break-pay means the veteran will receive $1150 per month for August instead of $1500 per month.
 This has a significant impact in December – January BAH payments since most Colleges have 2-4 week breaks.

 Another change enables active-duty servicemembers and their G.I.
 Bill-eligible spouses to receive the annual $1,000 book stipend (pro-rated for their rate of pursuit), adds several vocational, certification and OJT options, and removes the state-by-state tuition caps for veterans enrolled at publicly funded colleges and universities.